lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 #### Graph Postprocess

-The postprocessing step simply examines if each node is inside an unclosed `foreach` fan-out.
+The postprocessing marks if a node is inside an ongoing `foreach` fan-out.

 ```python
 # metaflow/graph.py